 Office of Sustainability

-Melissa Tier is the Sustainability Program Manager in the Office of Sustainability at Swarthmore College, where she designed and directs the student Green Advisors and the staff/faculty Sustainability Advocates Programs, as well as the campus-wide compost system.
-She helps to lead the implementation of Swarthmore's Zero Waste commitment and annually advises a number of student research projects through the President's Sustainability Research Fellowship.
+Melissa Tier is the Sustainability Program Manager in the Office of Sustainability at Swarthmore College, where she designed and directs the student Green Advisors and the staff/faculty Sustainability Advocates Programs, as well as the campus-wide compost system and the Worthmore Free Store.
+She leads the implementation of Swarthmore's Zero Waste commitment and co-teaches ENVS 012: Compost & Climate Change.
+She also annually advises a number of student research projects through the President's Sustainability Research Fellowship.

 Before returning to Swarthmore as staff, Melissa worked as a Research Assistant at the Center for Research on Environmental Decisions at Columbia University, where she assisted with a range of experimental projects aimed at uniting psychological and other behavioral science research with sustainable management and policy.
-During her student years at Swarthmore, Melissa pursued academic interests in social psychology, mental health, and climate justice.
+During her student years at Swarthmore, Melissa pursued academic interests in environmental psychology, mental health, and climate justice.
 She also worked as a Student Academic Mentor (SAM), wrote for The Psych Report, and participated in several student environmental organizations and initiatives.